AnkamahKofi/AnkamahKofi/README.md

 - 👋 Hi, I’m @AnkamahKofi
 - 👀 I’m interested in Software Development,UX design and Gaming
-- 🌱 I’m currently learning Python, Figma and dart
+- 🌱 I’m currently learning Html, CSS, Javascript, React, Figma and dart(intended)
 - 💞️ I’m looking to collaborate on UX Design Projects and Software developement
 - 📫 How to reach me ...